andikleen/pmu-tools/README.md

 that does not support offcore events natively, ocperf has to run as root and only one such profiling can be active on a machine.

+When -c default is specified, the default sampling overflow value will be filled in for the sampling period.
+This option needs to be specified before the events and is not supported for all CPUs.

 tester provides a simple test suite.

 The latego.py, msr.py, pci.py modules can be also used as standalone programs